Stability of dynamical quantum phase transitions in quenched topological insulators: From multiband to disordered systems: Concluding discussion

 Second, we considered random potential fluctuations within a (super) unit cell of increasing size as a route towards understanding the stability of DQPTs in disordered systems.
 This approach yielded clear analytical insights supporting for the considered settings the stability of DQPTs for finite unit cells with random potential.
 However, a non-trivial order of limits problem renders an analytical proof for the truly disordered case of an infinite spatial period of the random potential elusive.
 To fill this gap, at least for the considered model systems, we presented numerical simulations for systems with large unit cells, thus corroborating the existence of DQPTs as hallmarked by non-analyticities of the rate function up to significant disorder strength.

-The numerical simulations presented in this work encourage accompanying theoretical investigations: specifically, a promising direction could be a perturbation analysis (with respect to disorder strength) applied to Eq.~\eqref{eq:LoschmidtG_disorder}, which should result in \eqref{eq:LoschmidtG_zero_disorder} as a lowest order term.
-Also, the question whether and as to what extent disorder contributions to the rate function can indeed be treated as independent (as conjectured in Sect.~\ref{sec:disordered_kitaev_chain}) may hopefully be settled in future work.
+The numerical simulations presented in this work encourage accompanying theoretical investigations: Specifically, a promising direction could be a perturbation analysis (with respect to disorder strength) applied to Eq.~\eqref{eq:LoschmidtG_disorder}, which should result in \eqref{eq:LoschmidtG_zero_disorder} as a lowest order term.
+Also, the question of whether and to what extent disorder contributions to the rate function can indeed be treated as independent (as conjectured in Sec.~\ref{sec:disordered_kitaev_chain}) may be settled in future work.

 We close by briefly discussing the relation of our present analysis to recent other studies on the combination of disorder and DQPTs.
 In Ref.~\cite{Yang2017}, the interplay between quasi-periodic potentials and DQPTs has been investigated, demonstrating the existence of Fisher zeros in certain limits of quasi-disorder, and identifying the value of the Loschmidt echo as a marker for localization.
 Shortly after, in Ref. \cite{Yin2018}, DQPTs have been exemplified to serve as a tool for diagnosing Anderson localization transitions in certain disordered 1D and 3D models.
 Very recently, the effect of disorder on DQPTs in extended toric code models has been analyzed \cite{Srivastav2018}.
 Approaching the fate of DQPTs in disordered systems by following vortices in the geometric phase in systems with a growing disordered super-cell, however, is unique to our present work.